These Fresh Cherry Turnovers are a real treat made with fresh cherries in their own sweet juices folded into a flaky pie crust.

-Our friends gave us cherries from their tree a few days ago, inspiring this delicious recipe.
+Our friends gave us cherries from their tree, inspiring this delicious recipe.
 Fresh, local produce is the highlight of summer for me—I love the idea of food that is only hours from the vine.

 This post may contain affiliate links.
 See our disclosure policy for more information.

-By using less sugar and water in the recipe, you end up with more fruit and less filler.
-Even when I do use canned fruit, I use Comstock More Fruit Pie Filling and remove much of the syrup through a colander.
+When I do use canned fruit (like for my Cherry Christmas Stollen), I use Comstock More Fruit Pie Filling and remove much of the syrup through a colander.

-Any pie crust recipe or ready-made crust can be used in place of the butter crust.
-However, a butter crust has superior flavor and avoids the trans-fats of shortening used in most pie crust recipes and store-bought varieties.
+Any pie crust recipe or ready-made crust can be used for these turnovers.
+However, a whole wheat butter crust has superior flavor and avoids the trans-fats of shortening used in store-bought varieties.
+(I did find butter pie crust at Trader Joe’s that I use occasionally.)

-Butter crusts are a little more delicate to work with during the summer, requiring some refrigerator time to maintain its workability, but the extra effort is well worth it.
+Butter crusts are a little more delicate to work with during the summer, requiring some refrigerator time to maintain their workability, but the extra effort is well worth it.

 For a gluten-free alternative, check out our Oat Flour Pie Crust too.